 Some BCBSAZ providers are contracted with BCBSAZ for certain networks, but are not contracted as plan network providers.
 For purposes of this benefit plan, they are considered noncontracted, and will be treated like any other noncontracted provider described in this Benefit Book.
-For example, BCBSAZ PPO-only providers are noncontracted providers.
+For example, BCBSAZ participating-only providers are noncontracted providers.
 They may submit your claims to BCBSAZ, although they are not required to.
-Except for emergency services, and ancillary services provided in an innetwork facility, if you receive covered services from a provider who is contracted with BCBSAZ, but not contracted as a plan network provider, you will pay your out-of-network deductible and coinsurance.
+Except for emergency services, and ancillary services provided in an in-network facility, if you receive covered services from a provider who is contracted with BCBSAZ, but not contracted as a plan network provider, you will pay your out-of-network deductible and coinsurance.

-BCBSAZ will send any claim payments to you, and you are responsible for paying the provider.
 Because these providers are considered noncontracted, they may balance bill you like any other noncontracted provider.